pranayvb/network-scanner/README.md

 A simple yet effective network scanner built using Python for Linux-based operating systems.
 This tool allows users to quickly scan a target IP range and identify active hosts in the network.
 It is designed to be used from the command line and can scan entire subnets efficiently.

+## How It Works
+This script uses the ARP protocol to identify live hosts.
+It sends an ARP request to each IP in the target range, and when a device responds, it captures the response to extract its IP and MAC address.
+This approach works well because ARP is essential in local networks to map IP addresses to MAC addresses, and any active device will respond to ARP requests.

 ## Features
 - Scans for live hosts in the specified IP range.
 - Lightweight and easy to use.